Mahider-n/Alx_DjangoLearnLab/django_blog/authentication.md

 Enforce HTTPS, secure cookies, set CSRF_TRUSTED_ORIGINS if needed.

 To add: email verification, password reset (Django has PasswordResetView etc.), social auth (django-allauth)

+Adding a comment: Authenticated users can add comments under a post.

+Editing/deleting: Only the author of a comment can edit or delete it.

+Viewing: All users can view comments.